Court reporter: Skills and training

 It typically takes anywhere from two to four years to learn the basic skills to become a stenographic court reporter.
-Applicants first learn to use the steno keyboard, which takes the most time, and heavy academic training is also required.
-Candidates usually attend specialized certificate courses at private business schools or sometimes associate's or bachelor's degree programs at accredited colleges or universities.
+Applicants first learn to use the steno keyboard (which takes the most time), and heavy academic training is also required.
+Candidates usually attend specialized certificate courses at private business schools or sometimes associate's or bachelor's degree programs at accredited colleges and universities.
 Distance learning and online training courses are also available.
 After additional on-the-job training and experience, many court reporters then move on to realtime reporting.